rodzanto/amazon-sagemaker-object-detection-railways/README.md

 #### **Model Training**
 Once the dataset is prepared, the training will start through the transfer learning on the pre-trained object detection model.

-1. To train the model the [entry point script](/amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py) needs to be executed.
-Follow the instructions in the [SSD FRSign notebook](C:\Users\miche\Desktop\PoC Caf\amazon-sagemaker-object-detection-railways\amazon-sagemaker-mxnet-gluoncv\Lab1_object_detection.ipynb) and use `conda_python3` as kernel to execute code cells.
+1. To train the model, the [entry point script](/amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py) needs to be executed.
+Follow the instructions in the [SSD FRSign notebook](./amazon-sagemaker-mxnet-gluoncv/Lab1_object_detection.ipynb) and use `conda_python3` as kernel to execute code cells.
 This notebook will guide you through the process for fine-tuning SSD Mobilenet (MXNet GluonCV) with SageMaker with the sample dataset from FRSign, for detecting traffic lights in railways.

+The notebook will show you how to create the Estimator Object with Amazon SageMaker Python SDK and how to init the training job with the `fit` function.

+This training phase will replace the last layer of the pre-trained network with a new output layer that predicts railway traffic lights.

 #### **Model Deployment**

+Execute the code cells of the SSD FRSign notebook related to the Deployment and inference phase.
+This will deploy a SageMaker Endpoint to generate real-time predictions on new images.

 #### Detectron2 VS GluonCV